apache/servicecomb-service-center/docs/user-guides/rbac.md

 ```
 3.root account

 before you start server, you need to set env to set your root account password.
-Please note that password must conform to the [following set of rules](https://github.com/apache/servicecomb-service-center/blob/63722fadd511c26285e787eb2b4be516eab10b94/pkg/validate/matcher.go#L25): have more than 8 characters, have at least one upper alpha, have at least one lower alpha, have at least one digit and have at lease one special character.
+Please note that password must conform to the [following set of rules](https://github.com/apache/servicecomb-service-center/blob/63722fadd511c26285e787eb2b4be516eab10b94/pkg/validate/matcher.go#L25): have at least 8 characters, have at most 32 characters, have at least one upper alpha, have at least one lower alpha, have at least one digit and have at lease one special character.

 ```sh
 export SC_INIT_ROOT_PASSWORD='P4$$word'